OmniMAE: Single Model Masked Pretraining on Images and Videos

 \textbf{Loss function and optimization.} We minimize the reconstruction error between the decoder predictions and the input pixel values.
 The input pixel values are normalized to zero mean and unit variance~\cite{ioffe2015batch} to get the targets for the loss.
 We minimize the $\ell_{2}$ distance between the predictions and targets over the $\totalMaskPatch$ masked patches.
 At each point in the training, we sample a mini-batch of either images or video and compute the loss using the decoder predictions.
 We study the effect of different mini-batch construction strategies on the overall performance and speed of training in~\cref{sec:ablations}.

-\textbf{Dataset sample replication.} Since we operate on a very small subset of the input patches ($M\!\ll\!N$), we find that our data reading speed is unable to keep up with the number of data points we are able to process in a single optimization step.
-This issue is even more pronounced for videos, where we have to spend significant compute to read and decode a full video, only to discard $>\!90\%$ of it.
-Inspired from the success of RepeatAugment, which shows that replicating samples within a mini-batch is an effective technique to improve generalization~\cite{hoffer2020augment,berman2019multigrain,caron2020unsupervised}, we replicate the loaded data point and apply different masks to it each time.
+\textbf{Dataset sample replication.} Since we operate on a small subset of the input patches ($M\!\ll\!N$), we find that our data reading speed is unable to keep up with the number of data points we can theoretically process in a single optimization step.
+This issue is even more pronounced for videos, where we spend significant compute to read and decode a full video, only to discard $>\!90\%$ of it.
+Inspired from the success of RepeatAugment, which shows that replicating samples within a mini-batch is an effective technique to improve generalization~\cite{hoffer2020augment,berman2019multigrain,caron2020unsupervised}, we replicate a single data point and apply different masks to it each time.
 Even with replicated samples, the non-masked input to the model is different due to random cropping and masking being different across the replicas.
 We show in~\cref{sec:ablations} that sample replication leads to gains in runtime without affecting the final transfer accuracy.